redox-os/book/src/configuration-settings.md

 # Configuration Settings

 The Redox build system applies configuration settings from various places to determine the final Redox image.
-Most of these settings ultimately come from the build system's [environment variables](#environment-variables) and the chosen [filesystem configuration](#filesystem-configuration) file.
+Most of these settings ultimately come from the build system's [environment variables](#environment-variables) (or similarly-named Make variables) and the contents of the chosen [filesystem configuration](#filesystem-configuration) file.

 ## Environment Variables